getgranted-io/.github/profile/README.md

 Depending if you have a project seeking funding or have funds seeking projects to invest in, we recommend to explore our latest offerings.

 ### Projects Seeking Funding
 Apply for a grant and benefit from our streamlined pre-qualification process, tailored matching with grant suppliers, comprehensive proposal support, and proactive application tracking.
-Enjoy top-tier documentation, blockchain integration assistance, and the Granted dashboard for efficient grant management. [ℹ️ Learn more](FIXME).
+Enjoy top-tier documentation, blockchain integration assistance, and the Granted dashboard for efficient grant management. ℹ️ [Learn more](FIXME).

 ### Funders Seeking Projects
 Introduce yourself for a collaborative partnership.
 We pre-qualify funding sources to ensure quality and reduce your grant proposal review efforts, providing full support throughout the end-to-end grant process.
-Broaden your developer ecosystem, today! [ℹ️ Learn more](FIXME).
+Broaden your developer ecosystem, today!
+[Learn more](FIXME).

 Ready to get started?
 👉 [Apply today](​https://www.getgranted.io/granted-application) or [contact us](mailto:info@getgranted.io)